ceph/ceph/doc/cephfs/standby.rst

 ~~~~~~~~~~~~~~~~~~

 If this is set to true, then the standby daemon will continuously read
-the metadata journal an up rank.
+the metadata journal of an up rank.
 This will give it
 a warm metadata cache, and speed up the process of failing over
 if the daemon serving the rank fails.